GrCross/CuanticLibrary/README.md

 There are 19 test at the moment, one test for every function mentioned before.

-on the package **TestFiles** are diferent files with examples that are used by tests. inside that folder there are one folder with the respectives answers
+on the package **TestFiles** are different files with examples that are used by tests. inside that folder there are one folder with the respective answers

 ### Example

 ````
 @Test